 Bronte

-Bronte is one of the oldest communities in the Burlington-Oakville Area.
-Founded by United Empire Loyalist in 1834, it began as a small fishing village.
-One of the early industries in Bronte was stonehooking.
-Boat ‘hooked’ large stone slabs from Lake Ontario to be used in construction.
-The first marina was built in 1856, and continues to this day as Bronte Outer Harbour Marina – a full service marina & boatyard.
+Bronte is a historic and one of the oldest storied communities in the Burlington-Oakville Area, offering a blend of heritage and modern coastal living.
+Established in 1834 by United Empire Loyalists, Bronte began as a humble fishing village.
+The first marina was built in 1856, and continues to this day as Bronte Outer Harbour Marina – a full-service marina & boatyard.

 Other neighbourhoods in South East Burlington: Pinedale and Elizabeth Gardens